CleverRaven/Cataclysm-DDA/doc/PROFICIENCY.md

 ### `required_proficiencies`
 Optional.
 Array of strings
 The proficiencies that must be obtained before this one can.
 You cannot gain experience in a proficiency without the necessary prerequisites.

+### `category`
+Optional.
+String
+The category is used to apply bonuses to certain activities given the player has a particular proficiency.
+The bonuses applied must be hardcoded to the activity in question.

+### `str_bonus` and `dex_bonus` and `int_bonus` and `per_bonus`
+Optional.
+Int
+These values define how much of a stat increase is given to a certain activity when paired with a category.